-The Society’s Director of Professional Responsibility, Victoria Rees will retire effective Friday, March 27, 2020.
+The Society’s Director of Professional Responsibility, Victoria Rees retired effective Friday, March 27, 2020.

 For over 31 years, Victoria dedicated her career to the Society in various leadership roles, most notably her role as the director of professional responsibility for the past 18 years.
 She contributed significantly to many of the Society’s impactful initiatives including the risk-focused “Triple P” approach to legal services regulation.
 Victoria has been a huge contributor to the success of the Society on a national and international level.
 We are greatly indebted to her.